 Parents have been covering prams with various items including blankets, muslins (even coats) for many years ( I did it myself which is why I invented SnoozeShade as it didn't work for me).

 I am not saying that a blanket is the best way to protect babies from the sun but, as a short term measure (and when the parent regularly checks on their child), a carefully and loosely draped blanket over the handlebars (so air can flow around it) will provide some protection from harsh UV which is better than no protection at all which leaves delicate baby skin exposed.

-Doctors around the world recommend that a baby aged under 6 months should not be exposed to direct sunlight for a reason.
+Doctors around the world state that babies aged under 6 months must not be exposed to direct sunlight for any reason.
 A child's skin is delicate and it takes just FIVE sunburns in childhood to increase the risk of melanoma in later life by 80%.
 If it's hot enough to worry about the heat then UV levels will also be high!

-Fortunately, I have not heard of a child dying due to a blanket on a pram (I have however heard of stories of babies hospitalised with heat stroke when parents haven't checked on them when covered).
+Fortunately, I have not heard of a child dying due to a blanket on a pram.
 I have heard of children burned when parents have left them exposed to the sun and, sadly, there are far too many accidents where children have been left in a hot car (which is totally different from being in a pram which is not a sealed unit made of glass and metal).